 Asakusa, Taito City OMO3 Asakusa By Hoshino Resorts

-Staying here allows you to visit Asakusa’s landmarks outside the usual bustling hours.
+Staying here allows you to visit Asakusa’s landmarks outside the usual busy hours.
 You can take your time to soak in the details and history without feeling rushed.
 If you’re travelling with groups of friends or family, OMO3 has got you covered with their spacious Deluxe Fourth Room, comfortable to fit up to four people.

 Asakusa, Taito City Cyashitsu Ryokan Asakusa